ScienceParkStudyGroup/rna-seq-lesson/index.md

 - Memorize the steps of a complete RNA-Seq experiment: from sequencing to analysis.
 - Perform a QC of your experiment through Principal Component Analysis (PCA) and sample clustering.
 - Execute a differential gene expression analysis using R and the `DESeq2` package.
-- Be able to create the key plots: volcano plot, heatmap and clustering of differentially expressed genes.
+- Be able to create key plots: volcano plot, heatmap and clustering of differentially expressed genes.

-Before you begin, be sure you are all set up: see the prerequisites (see below) and in the setup section.
 > ## Before you start
 >
 > Before the training, please make sure you have done the following: